Internet GIS: History

 mobile apps, which have impacted both how GIS is done, and how data are collected.
 Some mobile apps like the Google Maps mobile app are web-based and allow users to get navigation instructions in real time.
 Others, like Esri's Survey123 allow users to collect data in the field with their smartphone.
 As time progresses, internet-based applications that do not make use of HTML or Web Browsers have begun to become to grow in popularity.

 Web GIS

+Relationship between general GIS, distributed GIS, Internet GIS, Web GIS, Mobile GIS, Cyber GIS, and computer cartography.

 The World Wide Web is an information system that uses the internet to host, share, and distribute documents, images, and other data.
 Web GIS involves using the World Wide Web to facilitate GIS tasks traditionally done on a desktop computer, as well as enabling the sharing of maps and spatial data.
 Most, but not all, internet GIS is Web GIS, however all Web GIS is internet GIS.
 This is quite similar to how much of the activity on the internet is hosted on the World Wide Web, but not everything on the internet is the World Wide Web.
 The tasks Web GIS are used for are numerous but can be generally divided into the categories of Geospatial web services: web feature services, web processing services, and web mapping services.